Frequently Asked Questions

 • established: ten or more years of experience.

-Who is the recipient of the FRONTIERS Grant?
+Who is the recipient of the FRONTIERS grant?

 FRONTIERS grants are assigned directly to the selected journalists.
 Host Institutions are not funded through this initiative nor may they be intermediaries in the journalist’s funding.

-When applying to a FRONTIERS Fellowship, should journalists choose a host institution/project within the Hosts Database?
+When applying to a FRONTIERS fellowship, should journalists choose a host institution/project within the Hosts Database?

 Not necessarily.
 The Hosts Database contains expressions of interest received by the FRONTIERS Team and these are an excellent starting point.
 However, an institution does not have to be in the database to be eligible as host institution.
 Journalists are encouraged to do their own investigation and contact the research institutions that best fit their project.